goatcorp/dalamud-docs/docs/plugin-publishing/advanced.md

 # Advanced Plugin Publishing

+This document covers certain advanced topics related to publishing plugins for Dalamud.
+The information in these sections is generally not considered required reading, but will be useful in certain edge cases.

-## Disabling a Plugin
+## Globally Disabling a Plugin

 On occasion, it may be desirable to globally disable a specific plugin for all users.
 This may be due to a serious bug, game crashes, server-side issues, or other concerns.
-Dalamud provides the ability to "ban" a plugin via a built-in kill switch, preventing it from being loaded or installed by any user until an updated version is published.
+Dalamud provides the ability to "ban" a broken plugin version via a built-in kill switch, preventing it from being loaded or installed by any user until an updated version is published.
 It is important to note that the plugin ban system is built as a safety tool, and can [not be used for plugin moderation][not-a-mod-tool].

 To ban a plugin, the plugin's maintainer must open a pull request against the